 The city of Jerusalem – in Hebrew Yerushaláyim, meaning the City of Peace, and in Arabic Al Quds, representing the Holy – is referred to as 'the Holy City' worldwide.
-This is due to its unique amplitude of religious sites of the three monotheistic religions, reflecting that Jerusalem faced the reign of Jews, Christians, and Muslims in its more than 3000-year old history.
+This is due to its unique amplitude of religious sites of the three monotheistic religions, reflecting that Jerusalem faced the reign of Jews, Christians, and Muslims in its more than 3000-years old history.
 While Jerusalem today covers an area of 125,1km2, the Old City, bearing holy sites like the Dome of the Rock, the Western Wall, or the Church of the Holy Sepulchre, only amounts to 900m2.
 With Jews rushing to the Western Wall, Muslims hasted to the Temple Mount, and Christians walking down the Via Dolorosa; it is a kaleidoscope of the city's multi-faith character.

 As Aristotle observed in the Poetics, the tragedy, "being crowded into a narrower compass," becomes more pleasing.
 Also, it shows more unity and can therefore attain its end "in a greater degree."
 This end of a drama should be surprising yet inevitable(DIMITRIOS LIPOYRLIS, 2008).
 If that is real, Jerusalem's question is one of the significant contention points in the ongoing Israeli-Palestinian conflict and undoubtedly one of the most difficult to solve.
 Apart from the political and territorial problems involved, the situation is further complicated because all three monotheistic religions, Islam, Judaism, and Christianity, lay claim to the Holy City.
-Although called the "City of Peace" in Hebrew (Yerushalayim), and "the Holy One" (al-Quds) in Arabic, tensions and clashes over the holy sites in Jerusalem return periodically and bear the danger of sparking a fire in the whole Middle East.
+Although called the "City of Peace" in Hebrew (Yerushalayim) and "the Holy One" (al-Quds) in Arabic, tensions, and clashes over the holy sites in Jerusalem return periodically and bear the danger of sparking a fire in the whole Middle East.

+On this background, the tour's research question was: "To what extent the Abrahamic religions can be an instrument for enhancing Israel's national security and the harmonious coexistence in the challenging area of the Holy Basin?"

 CHAPTER 1: PREPARATION OF THE TOUR (PRINCIPLES – METHODS – RESEARCH QUESTION)